unibo-bigdata/304-spark-streaming/README.md

 Remember to either create a new directory on HDFS or to empty the previous one.
 - ```spark2-submit --class Exercise BD-304-spark-streaming.jar <exerciseNumber> <host> <port> <path>```

+## 304-9 Streaming algorithms

+Go to "README-Algorithms.md" for exercises on streaming algorithms.